 Waking Up

 Typically, anesthesia medications are discontinued when the surgical procedure is complete, allowing you to wake up moments after spine surgery.
 In some cases, a breathing tube, placed while you were asleep, may still be in your mouth.
-As soon as your breathing is normal, the breathing tube will be removed.
+The breathing tube will be removed as soon as your breathing is normal.

 If you are having inpatient surgery, you'll be taken to the Recovery Room, where specially trained staff and equipment monitor patients closely after surgery.
 While in the recovery room, you might continue to feel quite groggy.
 In fact, you might not even recall your time in the Recovery Room.

-If you are having outpatient surgery, you will remain in the recovery room for one to two hours.
+If you have outpatient surgery, you will remain in the recovery room for one to two hours.
 When you are ready to go home, you will be given discharge instructions and prescriptions.
 You MUST have someone to drive you home.
-If for any reason your doctor feels you should remain overnight, Piedmont Hospital offers observation care.
+If, for any reason, your doctor feels you should remain overnight, Piedmont Hospital offers observation care.

-That way you receive the benefit of professional nursing care, yet retain your same-day surgery status if you are discharged within 23 hours.
-If you stay in the hospital past midnight, your insurance company may require your stay be classified as an inpatient visit and subject to a deductible.
-We strongly recommend that you contact your insurance company about the specifics of your policy.
+That way, you receive the benefit of professional nursing care yet retain your same-day surgery status if you are discharged within 23 hours.
+If you stay in the hospital past midnight, your insurance company may require your stay to be classified as an inpatient visit and subject to a deductible.
+We strongly recommend contacting your insurance company about the specifics of your policy.

 Possible Side Effects